 What is your magic sauce?

 It is an innovative resource.
 The “patent pending”.
 If condominiums are not using the platforms, service providers have the only chance to get a job – they must be on a property management company’s list of contractors.
 Such situations drive high risks related to bribes and kickbacks that increase condo fees by 10 to 15 per cent and higher.
-And processes of procurement that are not properly designed increase the risks even more because there is no control over a list of what needs to be repaired, and unsegregated processes stop evaluation and performance and result in no performance control.
+And processes of procurement that are not properly designed increase the risks even more because there is no control over a list of what needs to be repaired, and unsegregated processes of scop stop evaluation and performance and no job performance control.
 Based on CondoBI Canada statistics, self-managed condominiums have 20 per cent lower condo fees and a market value nine per cent higher that means condo money might be saved if management is more efficient.

 What is the plan for the next 5 years?
 What do you want to achieve?